Shuyang19/cse15l-lab-reports/lab_report2.md

 }

 ```
 -so that the word "pineapple" are now in the str list by using the add() method, and the page will tell you that "String added".
-I also added "apple" and "banana".
+I added "apple" and "banana".

+- Now, the str is ["apple", "banana", "pineapple"].

 Query:

 ![Image](2.2.png)